A new national database on geo-referenced genetic diversity in populations of wild species

 The concept developed as part of the project will provide the basis for a national database for hosting geo-referenced datasets of within-population genetic data.
 Such a database can provide a baseline for evaluating spatial patterns of intraspecific genetic diversity across a broad range of taxa, detect populations and areas of conservation concern, and allow for the assessment of temporal changes or effects of extremes.
 Such information will help improve and develop conservation measures.
 Additionally, these data can be accessed for teaching purposes.

-The attributes or metadata corresponding to the genetic datasets needed for our work are compiled in a table, which can be downloaded here.
-The completed table can be returned to us by email.
+The attributes or metadata corresponding to the genetic datasets needed for our work are compiled in a table, which can be obtained via email.

 If you have any questions or suggestions, please contact us.